- 1 Top 7 Best Computer Cases Compared

 - Case Size

 Just like if you were going to a store to buy a pre-built computer, computer cases come in a range of sizes with the most common options being full-tower, mid-tower, and mini-ITX.
 The one you select is going to depend on a range of factors.
 Common issues will include the space where you plan to set up your computer, whether you will be wall mounting it versus standing it on a stable surface and the complexity of your build.
 If you have multiple drives, fans or cards, you need to find a computer case that can easily accommodate those components without impacting performance.
+When it comes down to it, the best PC case for you will be the one that meets all of your requirements.

 - Open Air vs Mountable